bghira/SimpleTuner/OPTIONS.md

                         after the specified number of warmup steps.
 A sine or cosine wave will use this value as its lower bound for the learning rate.
+  --i_know_what_i_am_doing
+                        If you are using an optimizer other than AdamW, you must set this flag to continue.
+This is a safety feature to prevent accidental use of an unsupported optimizer, as weights are stored in bfloat16.
 ```